vincent-wat04/tp/docs/UserGuide.md

 ### Listing all tags: `listtag`

-Shows all unique tags currently in use across all contacts, sorted alphabetically with usage counts.
+Lists all tags currently registered for use, sorted alphabetically (case-insensitive).

 Format: `listtag`

 **Features:**
 * Alphabetically sorted (case-insensitive)
-* Shows number of contacts for each tag
+* Shows the exact registry view used by `add` and `edit`
-* Helpful for understanding your contact organization
+* Helpful for checking which tags you can apply or filter by

 Example output:
 ```
-Here are all tags in use:
-1. client (5 contacts)
-2. colleague (3 contacts)
-3. family (2 contacts)
-4. friend (8 contacts)
-5. vip (2 contacts)
+Tags: client, colleague, family, friend, vip
 ```

 ![List Tag Command](images/ListTagCommand.png)